 Main Hazards Drivers Face in the Winter and How to Avoid Them

-Winter weather poses significant risks to drivers and can cause life-altering accidents.
+Winter weather poses significant risks and hazards to drivers and can cause life-altering accidents.
 Reports indicate that almost 45 percent of Michigan car accidents happen in the winter months of December, January, and February.
 In 2018, the Michigan Office of Highway Safety recorded 42,439 collisions due to winter weather conditions.

 At Mihelich & Kavanaugh, PLC, we want to help keep you and your family safe on Michigan roads this winter.
 We’ve compiled the main hazards drivers face in the winter and information about how to avoid them.